paragt/neuroproof_examples/README.md

 to run gala over its original grayscales.)

 neuroproof_graph_predict |oversegmented_labels| |prediction| |classifier|

+Note that, by default this command will follow a two-stage context-aware strategy as described in [Parag, et al '15](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0125825) which assumes the 3rd channel in pixel prediction volume corresponds to mitochondria pixel detection.
+Use the option "--use_mito 0" to avoid this.

 This will produce two files: a segmented label volume and graph.json which describes the certainty of an edge be a true edge in the graph.
 This graph file can be